oneops/oneops.github.io/user/design/filebeat-component.md

 ---
 layout: user-doc
-title: Artifact Component
+title: Fielbeat Component
 ---

-base component doc tbd

-## Attributes
+The _filebeat_ [component](./components.html) is available on all platforms. and allows log forwarding with [Filebeat](https://www.elastic.co/products/beats/filebeat).